QutEcoacoustics/research-blog/help/sound-search-steps.md

 Here are a few frequently asked questions and pointers about creating annotations:

-** How do I draw, resize, or delete an annotation?**
+**How do I draw, resize, or delete an annotation?**
 Draw boxes, or annotations, around calls by clicking at one corner of the call and dragging with your mouse on the spectrogram until enveloping the entire call.
 You can also drag each edge of the box to resize it and minimize the amount of negative space around the call.
 Annotations can also be deleted by clicking the black "X" in the top left corner of the annotation.

-** What are my annotation strategy options? **
+**What are my annotation strategy options?**
 When reviewing a particular 10-minute segment, a strategy may either involve annotating:

-- 1) a few good examples of each different vocalisation you find, tagging unfamiliar calls with _unknown_ and guessed species with
+1. a few good examples of each different vocalisation you find, tagging unfamiliar calls with _unknown_ and guessed species with
 _unsure_ tags,
-- 2) only a few calls for each of the species you know, or
+2. only a few calls for each of the species you know, or
-- 3) any and all good Eastern bristlebird vocalisations you come across (see [Eastern Bristlebird Serenades](#eastern-bristlebird- serenades!) for 15 example calls)
+3. any and all good Eastern bristlebird vocalisations you come across (see [Eastern Bristlebird Serenades](#eastern-bristlebird-serenades) for 15 example calls)

 You don't need to stick with one strategy with all of your data, just per line, so feel free to try them all out and let me know what strategy you find most interesting.
 Also feel free to suggest a new strategy since I am trying to learn what people are interested in doing with acoustics!